pederlh/FYS4411/Project1/readme.md

 make operative_system
 ```

 where your choose either `mac` or `linux` depending on your computers operative system.
+If the number of threads is set to 1, everything is run on a single thread.
+If not, the OpenMP API is used to parallelize and run the calculations on the chosen number of threads.

 ### Reproducing data
 We will now show examples of how to reproduce data for some of the tasks found in the problem set.